Rippled/Free-code-/README.md

 # Free-code-
-This funtion finds the difference between two dates in the mySQL format.
+This funtion finds the difference between two dates.
+It uses the mySQL format.